Zoyan91/GinyWow/replit.md

-# ThumbnailAI - YouTube Thumbnail Optimization Platform
+# GinyWow - Online Tools Platform

 ## Overview

-ThumbnailAI is a web application that uses AI to analyze and enhance YouTube thumbnails while providing title optimization suggestions.
-The platform allows users to upload thumbnail images, receive AI-powered enhancement recommendations, and generate optimized titles to improve click-through rates and SEO performance.
+GinyWow is a web application that offers PDF, video, image and other online tools to make your life easier.
+The platform provides various tools for content creation, file conversion, and productivity enhancement, similar to TinyWow's approach to simplifying everyday tasks.

 ## User Preferences